 We really like Westerpark’s barbecue area.
 You can show off your grill skills at the eastside of the park, next to the water and in the middle of lots of green!
 Also, Flevopark is a great spot for barbecuing.
 It’s still allowed in this park and since it’s a quite a cycle from the city center it’s not as crowded as a Vondelpark, for instance.
 Did you know you can bump into an enormous statue from Dutch street culture artist Piet Parra in Flevopark?

-We mentioned this option before in our blogpost about activities in Amsterdam during springtime: cuddle with animals!
 If your suffering from summertime sadness nothing beats cuddling with cute little animals!
 Go to Amsterdamse Bos to find yourself a adorable goat to cuddle and feed.
 And of course, you’re also allowed in when your super happy and just want to pet darling animals.
 The goat farm is a sweet option for a date, too.
 Aso, kids can enjoy themselves on this goat-only petting zoo.

 The sun’s out, Amsterdam is sizzling with excitement and everyone is looking for refreshing experiences.
 A cool way to enjoy the summer time and explore the city at the same time, is being on the water.
 We’ve got two chill options for you: